Pantograph (transport): Invention

 The familiar diamond-shaped roller pantograph was devised and patented by John Q. Brown of the Key System shops for their commuter trains which ran between San Francisco and the East Bay section of the San Francisco Bay Area in California.
 They appear in photographs of the first day of service, 26 October 1903.
 For many decades thereafter, the same diamond shape was used by electric-rail systems around the world and remains in use by some today.

-The pantograph was an improvement on the simple trolley pole, which prevailed up to that time, primarily because the pantograph allows an electric-rail vehicle to travel at much higher speeds without losing contact with the overhead lines, e.g. due to dewirement of the trolley pole.
+The pantograph was developed as an improvement on the simple trolley pole, which prevailed up to that time, with design goals of allowing large variations in height of the overhead wire and allowing an electric-rail vehicle to travel at much higher speeds without losing contact with the overhead lines, e.g. due to dewirement of the trolley pole.
 Notwithstanding this, trolley pole current collection was used successfully at up to 90 mph on the Electroliner vehicles of the Chicago North Shore and Milwaukee Railroad, also known as the North Shore Line.

 Modern use

-The most common type of pantograph today is the so-called half-pantograph (sometimes 'Z'-shaped), which evolved to provide a more compact and responsive single-arm design at high speeds as trains got faster.
+The most common type of pantograph today is the so-called half-pantograph (sometimes Z-shaped), which evolved to provide a more compact and responsive single-arm design at high speeds as trains got faster.
 Louis Faiveley invented this type of pantograph in 1955.
 The half-pantograph can be seen in use on everything from very fast trains (such as the TGV) to low-speed urban tram systems.
-The design operates with equal efficiency in either direction of motion, as demonstrated by the Swiss and Austrian railways whose newest high performance locomotives, the Re 460 and Taurus, operate with them set in the opposite direction.
+The design operates with equal efficiency in either direction of motion, as demonstrated by the Swiss and Austrian railways whose newest high-performance locomotives, the Re 460 and Taurus, operate with them set in the opposite direction.
 In Europe the geometry and shape of the pantographs are specified by CENELEC, the European Committee for Electrotechnical Standardization.

+While a pantograph is mainly used to power a railway traction unit, there are certain cases where it has a function other than traction: